flengyel/ArcInfoGrid2Shapefile/README.md

 ## To do ##
 There are several opportunities for functional and object-oriented improvements.

 * Box coordinates can be handled through an interface.
-The box coordinate [r,c] is valid if and only if r+c is even.
-The point [r,c] is a vertex if and only if r and c are even and a pixel (a region number) if and only if r and c are odd.
+The box coordinate
+<code>[r,c]</code> is valid if and only if <code>r+c</code> is even.
+The point <code>[r,c]</code> is the box coordinate of a vertex if and only if
+<code>r</code> and <code>c</code> are even.
+The point <code>[r,c]</code> is
+the box coordinate of a region number (corresponding to a pixel in raster space) if and only if <code>r</code> and <code>c</code> are odd.

+* The interface to the box space could be a class.
+The implementation need not be a directly manipulated matrix of size <code>(2*nrows+1)x(2*ncols+1)</code>.
+The vertex space need not be implemented as an array, but as a single point whose coordinates vary from vertex to vertex as the point moves through the box coordinate space.
+At most two points are needed: the next *valid* point, and the currently moving point.
+Only centroids of boxes are ever written to.
+Vertices in box space never have values, so values of vertices need not be represented at all.

-The interface to the box space could be a class.
-The implementation need not be an matrix of size (2*nrows+1)x(2*ncols+1).
-The vertex set could be an array of size (nrows+1)x(ncols+1).
-The internal vertex coordinate  could be written {p, q}; the change of coordinates is given by [r,c] = {2p,2q}.
-The Region numbers could be stored in a matrix of size nrows x ncols.
-The mapping from internal coordinates to to external box centroid coordinates is [r,c] = {2p+1,2q+1}.
-The change of coordinates between pixel space (i,j) coordinates and internal box centroid coordinates is the identity.
+* Region numbers are the (centroid) values of boxes.
+Region numbers could be stored in a matrix of size <code>nrows x ncols</code>.
+The mapping from internal coordinates to external box centroid coordinates is
+<code>[r,c] = {2p+1,2q+1}</code>.
+The change of coordinates between
+raster space <code>(i,j)</code> coordinates and internal box centroid coordinates is the identity.

-* The internal box centroid could be represented by a matrix of 32-bit integers.
+* The internal box centroid space could be represented by a matrix of 32-bit integers.
 This is necessary because there can be hundreds of thousands or millions of polygons in general, and there is a one-one correspondence between regions and polygon boundaries (but not holes).
 Sixteen-bit words are insufficient.
-However, the use of two arrays, one for vertex coordinates and one for centroid coordinates saves considerable space.
+However, the use of two arrays, one for vertex coordinates and one for box centroid values, saves considerable space.
 Conceptually, such an interface presents this pattern of coordinates:
 ```
  UL→     UR↓     [r-1,c-1]     [r-1,c+1]